lucb31/game-engine-go/README.md

 # Fog of war
 - Movign the player closer than X px "discovers" an area
+- Maximum density forest: Not random but fixed distance between trees
+    - Hitbox of tree only on stump to create 2.5D effect
+    - Render player behind trees

 ## Bugs
 - Death animation not playing correctly when castle dies